MintMCP

 MintMCP's Integration Approach

-MintMCP's protocol translation capability converts REST, SOAP, and legacy database connections to MCP without modifying existing systems.
+MintMCP's protocol translation capability connects REST, SOAP, and legacy database systems to MCP without modifying existing systems.
 Legacy ERP systems become accessible through natural language interfaces.

 Pre-built connectors include enterprise-grade options for data analysis, customer support, and development workflows: